Theory of Operation

 The root cause is that the model's internal gain computation is frame-by-frame and depends on its recurrent hidden state.
 With stereo input, slight differences between channels (different mic angles, room reflections, or even minor level offsets from recording) can cause the model to classify one channel as "more noisy" than the other and gate it more aggressively.
 The model has no concept of channel correlation or stereo coherence.

 WaxOn solves this by splitting stereo audio into independent mono channels before applying RNNoise, then rejoining the denoised channels back into stereo.
-This uses FFmpeg's filter_complex graph:

 [0:a]channelsplit=channel_layout=stereo[L][R];